Great Sauk Trail Council: Camps

-Camp Munhacke is a 120 acre camp located roughly 15 minutes north of Chelsea, Michigan, located on Bruin Lake.
-Camp Munhacke is a camp for the Southern Shores Field Service Council, hosting Cub Scout Resident Camp during the summer.
-The camp features four cabins, 33 campsites, three pavilions, a dining hall with industrial style kitchen, archery range, rifle range, fire bowl and waterfront.
-It also borders the Pinckney Recreation Area and connects with the Potawatami Trail.
-The camp host 2,000 campers in a six-week season, and approximate 15,000 through the course of the year.
+Camp Munhacke was a 120 acre camp located roughly 15 minutes north of Chelsea, Michigan, located on Bruin Lake.
+Camp Munhacke was a camp for the Southern Shores Field Service Council, hosting Cub Scout Resident Camp during the summer.
+The camp featured four cabins, 33 campsites, three pavilions, a dining hall with industrial style kitchen, archery range, rifle range, fire bowl and waterfront.
+It also bordered the Pinckney Recreation Area and connects with the Potawatami Trail.
+The camp hosted 2,000 campers in a six-week season, and approximate 15,000 through the course of the year.

-This is a year round facility used for Cub Scouts Resident camp in the summer and Boy Scouts/Cub Scouts camping/events at other times.
-Events include Cub Scout/Boy Scout Training events, shooting sport events, hosts many events for the District and Order of the Arrow and weekend camping.
+This was a year round facility used for Cub Scouts Resident camp in the summer and Boy Scouts/Cub Scouts camping/events at other times.
+Events included Cub Scout/Boy Scout Training events, shooting sport events, and had hosted many events for the District and Order of the Arrow and weekend camping.

 Camp Muscootah is a 40 acre camp five minutes west of Hillsdale, Michigan.
 The camp offers 13 campsites, an open pavilion, and a large fire bowl.

 Camp Teetonkah is a 210 acre camp near Grass Lake, Michigan.
 Opened in 1912, it is the second-oldest Boy Scout camp in America.
 The camp can be found on Jackson County's Big Wolf Lake and features a new dining hall, three cabins, four Adirondack shelters and seven campsites.